Stocks trade mixed after hitting record highs last week

-Stocks were mixed in midday trading Monday as a fall in technology stocks was offset by a rise in banks and other financial stocks.
+Stocks were mixed in afternoon trading Monday as a fall in technology stocks was offset by a rise in banks and other financial stocks.

 The S&P 500 wobbled between small gains and losses.
-The Dow Jones Industrial Average rose 278 points, or 0.8%, to 35,056 as of 11:45 a.m. eastern.
-The technology-heavy Nasdaq was down 1.4%, dragged lower by the Big Tech companies that dominate that index like Apple, Google, Facebook and Amazon.
+The Dow Jones Industrial Average rose 267 points, or 0.8%, to 35,045 as of 12:32 p.m. eastern.
+The Nasdaq was down 1.4%, dragged lower by the Big Tech companies that dominate that index like Apple, Google, Facebook and Amazon.

 Markets are still reacting to Friday's U.S. jobs report.
 The market's most anticipated economic report of each month, the data showed employers added just 266,000 jobs in April, far fewer than the 975,000 economists were expecting.
 It was a steep drop from March's hiring pace of 770,000.